FRex/frex.github.io/python-top-code-speed.md

 runs 50-100% slower if it's at the top-level compared to a function.
 Now onto the explanation.

-## But why?
+## But Why?

-The Python docs about [top-level code](https://docs.python.org/3/library/__main__.html "Python 3 Docs") actually contain a hint as for why this happens (globals), but don't mention the potential rare performance issue.
+The Python docs about [top-level code](https://docs.python.org/3/library/__main__.html "Python 3 Docs") actually contain a hint as to why this happens (globals), but don't mention the potential rare performance issue.

-Let's see the bytecode, maybe some differences stand out.
+Let's see the bytecode, maybe some differences will stand out.

 ```bash
 $ python3 -m dis code.py